 The temple is open 24 hours a day for visitors.
 Visitors are asked to wear capes at the entrance if the clothes do not entirely cover the body.
 Women are asked to cover their hair with a scarf.
 It is customary at the entrance to take off your clothes.
-If you want to take most liked Instagram photos, it is allowed in any hall.
+If you want to take the most liked Instagram photos, it is allowed in any hall.

 The city of Noor Sultan welcomes tourists all year round.
-The best time to visit is late spring, summer and early autumn when fountains and flower beds are open.
+The best time to visit is late spring, summer and early autumn, when fountains and flower beds are open.
 The climate of the Kazakhstan capital is sharply continental.
 In winter, the temperature reaches -40 ° C. The best time to visit is in late spring, summer and early autumn when there are fountains and flower beds.
-In January, because of the blizzards, planes are delayed, and the roads are blocked, but in summer the heat and heat reach +40 °С.
+In January, because of the blizzards, planes are delayed, and the roads are blocked, but in summer, the heat and heat reach +40 °С.

 The atmosphere of the city permeates in one or three days.
 It will take the same time to get around the most Instagrammable streets and take stylish photos for social networks.
 Instagrammable places of Nur Sultan gather many likes and subscribers.
 And with the Nur Sultan attractions hashtag, they will be even better ranked in the ribbon.